wintercg/admin/faq.md

 The members of this group all share the belief that a comprehensive unified API surface for JS runtimes is something that would benefit the JS community as a whole.
-In the past members have indivually worked on making this a reality.
+In the past members have individually worked on making this a reality.

-This disperate approach with little coordination has historically led to much confusion between not just browser vendors, spec authors, and other implementors, but also between non browser implementors and other non browser implementors on topics of unified API.
-This was often caused by the fact that discussions were spread over various disperate issue and PR comments with often little context or cohesion between them.
+This disparate approach with little coordination has historically led to much confusion between not just browser vendors, spec authors, and other implementors, but also between non browser implementors and other non browser implementors on topics of unified API.
+This was often caused by the fact that discussions were spread over various disparate issue and PR comments with often little context or cohesion between them.

 We think that by working together more tightly we can provide browser vendors